Acadia Dog Policy

 Acadia National Park is a dog friendly National Park.
 Dogs are allowed along a number of trails and in most campgrounds.

 Acadia National Park also runs the BARK Ranger program where you can get a special dog tag by following best practices with your dog (see the BARK Ranger section below).
+As of the last report, the BARK Ranger tags currently must be purchased at Acadia National Park, and cost $6.95 (as of September 2023).

 Dogs are allowed on most trails at Acadia National Park.
 There are over 100 miles of trails where dogs are allowed.